 1. Classical Morphology

 Classical Morphology asserts that all structures, at least in seed plants, can be understood in terms of the root-stem-leaf model.
-This means that any organ we encounter must be a homologue of either a root, a stem, or a leaf - without exceptions.
-Classical morphology still tends to be predominant in mainstream morphology.
-A prime example of this approach is Kaplan’s “Principles of Plant Morphology” (2022).
-However, classical morphology faces two fundamental problems: 1.
-The delimitation of organs.
-Since there are no observable boundaries between organs, searching for them constitutes a pseudo-problem.
-2. The other unresolvable problem is the categorization of atypical structures (Rutishauser 2020).
-Since they do not fit the categories, attempting to make them fit is also a pseudo-problem.
+This means that any organ we encounter must be a homologue of either a root, a stem, or a leaf.
+However, the categorization of atypical structures remains controversial.
+Nonetheless, classical morphology still tends to be predominant in mainstream morphology.

 Plant architecture (Hallé et al. 1978, Barthélémy and Caraglio 2007) may be seen as an extension of classical morphology.
 Since its focus is on higher-level units such as branches and the whole plant, it may encounter only rarely the problems or pseudo-problems of classical morphology.